aami-dodon/Udoy/README.md

 - Feature-based React frontend with Material UI and protected routing.
 - Express backend with real connectivity checks for Postgres, MongoDB, and MinIO.
-- JWT authentication for students and teachers, including signup, login, and profile inspection.
+- JWT authentication for students and teachers, including signup, login, and account overviews.

 Run `docker compose up --build` (after configuring `.env`) to start both apps together.